The “Campulance”

 Type III: An Ambulance Box on Cutaway Van Chassis

-Type III is similar to type I except the cab and chassis are cargo van based instead of a truck chassis.
+Type III is similar to type I except the cab and chassis are cargo van-based instead of a truck chassis.
 They are usually lighter than the type I truck chassis and have a walkthrough between the cab and box.

 Type III ambulances are often preferred for their enhanced maneuverability due to their smaller size compared to Type I. This makes them particularly useful in urban areas or locations with narrow streets.
 Despite being lighter and smaller, they still offer ample space for medical equipment and personnel.
 The walkthrough feature between the cab and box allows for easy communication and movement of medical staff during emergencies, enhancing efficiency in patient care.
 Furthermore, Type III ambulances are typically more fuel-efficient and cost-effective compared to their Type I counterparts, making them a popular choice among many emergency medical service providers.